noahjacobs/noahmjacobs/docs/src/pages/about/ask-me-anything.md

 #### Who are your heroes?

 I don’t have any heroes.
 There are people I respect and admire, but in the end, we’re all just human.
 I admire my dad for his kindness and compassion.
 I'm inspired by Elon Musk for his infatuation to move the human race forward through his master plans of electricity and space travel.
 And I admire Steve Jobs for bringing us Apple and Pixar.
+I'm grateful for meeting <a href="https://steven.codes/" target="_blank">Steven Traversi</a>, the one who inspired me to study computer science at Berkeley.

 #### Do you want to have kids?